Given below are two statements:

 4. (A) is False but (R) is True.

-Hint: energy of the resonance hybrid is equal to the sum of energies of all canonical forms in a proportion to their contribution towards the resonance hybrid.
+Hint: The energy of the resonance hybrid is equal to the sum of energies of all canonical forms in proportion to their contribution towards the resonance hybrid.

-A canonical structure that is lower in energy makes a relating greater contribution to resonance hybrid.
+A canonical structure that is lower in energy makes a relatively greater contribution to the resonance hybrid.

-Thus, the correct assertion will be the energy of the resonance hybrid is equal to the sum of energies of all canonical forms in a proportion to their contribution towards the resonance hybrid.
-Hence, the Assertion is false but the reason is true.
+Thus, the correct assertion will be that the energy of the resonance hybrid is equal to the sum of energies of all canonical forms in proportion to their contribution towards the resonance hybrid.
+Hence, the Assertion is false, but the reason is true.